 Skip to main content

-Tamil Nadu Tour - Memories of our visit to Ooty - the Queen of Hill Stations
+Our Memorable Visit to Ooty - the Queen of Hill Stations in Tamil Nadu

-In September 2007 myself and my husband had been to Ooty.
-We took the evening flight from Hyderabad to Bengaluru.
+In September 2007 when me and my husband visited Ooty.
+We took the evening flight from Begumpet Airport, Hyderabad to Bengaluru.
+RGIA was not commissioned in 2007.
 From Bengaluru we took a luxury bus to Ooty.
 It was a night journey by bus on the Ghat Roads.
-We reached Ooty in the early hours and straightaway went to the hotel where booked a deluxe room.
+We reached Ooty in the early hours and straightaway went to the hotel where we booked a deluxe room.

 It was a chill yet pleasant morning.
 We enjoyed the scenic beauty of the place with a steaming hot cup of Nilgiris filter coffee which was too refreshing in the chill weather.
 We then finished our morning chores and walked to the lake in the pleasant morning.